andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 My final pass of the performance comes as the music fades out to silence.
 96 steps with no soundtrack but our footsteps.
 I'm the very last in the line so my final lap is all alone.
 No music to keep my count.
-No comrades to distract the audience's gaze.
+No compatriots to distract the audience's gaze.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-cowboy_solo.jpg" alt="Solo">